-Proponents of green consumerism argue that consumption provides a means for individual citizens to play a role in establishing more just social practices in production and more environmentally responsible products the market (O’Rourke 2011a). reen consumerism evade the criticism environmental scholars that necessarily perpetuates the production, use, and disposal of cheap goods.
-Products with environmental impacts associated with just social practices are bought by green consumers who are using their consumption for a positive purpose.
-Consumption, therefore, is empowering and democratic as we ‘vote with our dollars’ (Johnston 2007; O’Rourke 2011a; van Heerden 2011).
+Proponents of green consumerism often argue that this kind of consumption provides a means for individual citizens to play a role in establishing more just social practices in production and bringing more environmentally responsible products to the market (O’Rourke 2011a).
+We might think that green consumerism successfully evades the criticism of environmental scholars that consumption of any kind necessarily perpetuates the production, use, and disposal of cheap goods.
+Products with reduced environmental impacts or associated with just social practices are bought by green consumers who are using their consumption for a positive purpose.
+Consumption, therefore, is both empowering and democratic as we ‘vote with our dollars’ (Johnston 2007; O’Rourke 2011a; van Heerden 2011).

-GC an attractive model environmental citizenship it is ndividuals need not radically change their lives to make a difference how goods are produced they only need to choose to purchase the product that aligns with greater social and environmental goals.
+GC helps to craft an attractive model of environmental citizenship and alone it is an alluring activity to pursue and promote.
+In whatever piecemeal way, individuals may help to move us to a more desirable place in the eyes of green advocates.
+This is in part due to its convenience.
+A beauty of GC is that individuals need not radically or suddenly change their lives to make a difference as to how goods are produced, they only need to choose to purchase the product that aligns with greater social and environmental goals.
 This simple step has the power to fuse private interests and values with public commitments to green initiatives, creating a citizen-consumer hybrid (Johnson 2008).

-The mainstreaming of green consumption the prevalence of these products tnorm, generating greater demand in the market for green products and putting pressure on companies to adjust their practices accordingly. sense of pridewhich may incline individuals to deepen their commitments to socially and environmentally just causes.
+The force of GC comes from the collective benefits of the activity.
+The mainstreaming of green consumption can move the prevalence of these products towards the norm, generating greater demand in the market for green products and putting pressure on companies to adjust their practices accordingly.
+Green consumption expresses a commitment to environmental goals, accommodating different values and many objectives.
+This can be the first step to greater political action.
+But the benefits of the activity for individuals remain.
+Responsible consumers may feel a sense of pride, which may incline individuals to deepen their commitments to socially and environmentally just causes.
+A qualitative change in consumption is compatible with a change in the quantity of goods consumed.
 Green consumption may entail a commitment to lifestyle changes where fewer goods are consumed and disposed of (O’Rourke 2011).
-This perspective the consumer who makes particular choices in the market.
+This perspective celebrates the consumer who makes particular choices in the market.
 This discerning shopper displays virtues of maturity, responsibility, and awareness.
 This model of the citizen-consumer hybrid fuses public commitments to social and environmental causes with private acts and behaviors (Johnston 2008).

-owever GC advocates recognize that on a large scale, consumers are unlikely to change their purchasing behavior, even as social and environmental issues become more publically salient. espite the commitments that individuals express to the purchase and use of green products in polling, the actual (O’Rourke 2011a; van Heerden 2011). perceived efficacy of the product, convenience, and habit (O’Rourke 2011a).
+Much of this may sound idealistic, however GC advocates recognize that on a large scale, consumers are unlikely to suddenly change their purchasing behavior, even as social and environmental issues become more publically salient.
+O’Rourke and others note that despite the commitments that individuals express to the purchase and use of green products in polling, the actual occurrence of purchasing green products is not nearly as common as polling results would suggest (O’Rourke 2011a; van Heerden 2011).
+Other criteria play heavily into consumption choice, for instance price, perceived efficacy of the product, convenience, and simple habit (O’Rourke 2011a).
+Consumption is not collection of isolated acts that express citizen desires or beliefs, it is a behavior.
+Behavior being the repetition of acts in response to material conditions, perceptions of the act, and–most important for GC advocates–knowledge.